Marmite: Special editions

-During 2009, a limited edition Marston's Pedigree Marmite was initiated to celebrate the 2009 Ashes Cricket test series.
+In 2009 a limited edition Marston's Pedigree Marmite was initiated to celebrate the 2009 Ashes Cricket test series.

-During March 2010, a "super-strength" version of Marmite was released, called Marmite XO (XO standing for "extra old").
+In March 2010, a "super-strength" version of Marmite was released, called Marmite XO (XO standing for "extra old").
 Marmite XO is matured for 28 days, four times longer than usual.
 The original Marmite XO's cap was black, and has a black and gold label.
 In July 2019, Marmite XO returned due to popular demand.
 The 2019 version has an off-white cap as opposed to the original black.

-During April 2012, a special-edition jar in commemoration of the Diamond Jubilee of Queen Elizabeth II was released.
-With the product renamed "Ma'amite," the redesigned label featured a colour scheme based upon the Union Jack; the marmite and spoon logo replaced by a gold crown, and with a red rather than yellow cap.
+In April 2012, a special-edition jar in commemoration of the Diamond Jubilee of Queen Elizabeth II was released.
+With the product renamed "Ma'amite", the redesigned label featured a colour scheme based upon the Union Jack; the marmite and spoon logo replaced by a gold crown, and with a red rather than yellow cap.
 The front label also declares "Made with 100% British Yeast".
 Coinciding with the 110th anniversary of the brand, production was limited to 300,000 jars.
 For Christmas 2012 a gold limited edition was begun, containing edible gold-coloured flecks.